tcnksm/gox/README.md

 lot like standard `go build`.
 Gox will parallelize builds for multiple platforms.
 Gox will also build the cross-compilation toolchain for you.

+## Why fork ?

+This is fork of [mitchellh/gox](https://github.com/mitchellh/gox).
+It looks original will not be added new features and pull requests are remained.
+This fork adds feature what I want in gox.

 ## Installation

 To install Gox, please use `go get`.
 We tag versions so feel free to